Online Training

 Navigating the Course & Testing:

-• Once you begin the course, you have two weeks to complete it.
+• Once you begin the course, you have 30 days to complete it.
 Contact CAPS if an unexpected delay occurs.

 • You won’t be able to move to the next Unit or Module until you complete the existing Unit and Module and pass any required testing.